Telespielstube/counter/README.md

 # Introduction

-A super simple C++ application that allows to count words from given files and store the files and their words.
+A super simple C++ application that allows to count words from given files and store the files and counted words.